Nols05/sentinel/README.md

 Sentinel is a powerful tool for monitoring social media sentiment.
 Simply provide a keyword, and Sentinel will:

-✅ Extract recent discussion themes
+✅ Extract recent discussion themes<br>
-✅ Analyze sentiment to determine if opinions are positive or negative ✅ Deliver insightful summaries to help you stay informed
+✅ Analyze sentiment to determine if opinions are positive or negative<br>
+✅ Deliver insightful summaries to help you stay informed<br>

-Perfect for brands, researchers, and anyone who wants to understand public perception at a glance.
+Perfect for brands, researchers, and anyone who wants to understand public perception at a glance. <br>

 ![image](https://github.com/user-attachments/assets/7575227d-c9cd-4948-9b9d-d2d278b71988)
 ![image](https://github.com/user-attachments/assets/1b9e41c1-bb69-485b-ba5a-f51015a0f08f)